EdwardPalmer99/cphoton/README.md

 CPhoton
 =======

-CPhoton is a high-performance ray-tracer written in a mixture of C and Objective-C.
+CPhoton is a high-performance ray-tracer written in C.

 Build Instructions
 ------------------
-On macOS
+On Unix:
 ```
 make
 ```